White Girl Bleed a Lot

-White Girl Bleed a Lot: The Return of Racial Violence to America and How the Media Ignores It is a 2012 book by Colin Flaherty.
+White Girl Bleed a Lot: The Return of Racial Violence to America and How the Media Ignore It is a 2012 book by Colin Flaherty.
 It deals with race and crime in the United States, particularly black-on-white crime.
 It was first published by CreateSpace.

-The books title relates to a quote made during a racially motivated series of assaults on July 4 2011 in Milwaukee.

-On July 4th, a crowd of nearly 100 blacks attacked a group of white teenagers on a picnic, leading to the beating of one white woman.
+The books title relates to a quote made during a racially motivated series of assaults on July 4, 2011, in Milwaukee.
+A crowd of nearly 100 blacks attacked a group of white teenagers on a picnic, leading to the beating of one white woman.
 A black woman in the crowd was recorded saying, “Oh, white girl bleed a lot.”